 These soft and cake-like red velvet sandwich cookies are a fantastic classic or festive treat!
-And with a dreamy cream cheese frosting filling, they are hard to resist!
+And with a dreamy cream cheese frosting filling, they are impossible to resist.
+Vegetarian.

 Note: This recipe is NOT dairy free.
 It was published before Cook Nourish Bliss transitioned to dairy free recipes and remains popular with long time readers.
 You can try using substitutions to make it dairy free, however I have not tested this myself and can’t say how it will turn out.

 Oh, red velvet.
-One of my very favorite flavors of cake, if not my favorite.
+One of my very favorite flavors of cake.
 I like it so much that I sometimes do shady things so I can have it.

 Take my own wedding for example.
 The hotel that we got married at did all the catering and baking for our big day and on the list for cakes they only offered vanilla and chocolate.